BioDAS/biodas.github.io/wiki/DASworkshop200903Day3.md

 DAS Workshop 2009 Day3
 ======================

+This page is for people attending day 3 of the workshop to put down their ideas and volunteer to host a session on a topic or write some minutes of the meeting on the biodas wiki site, so we have a record of what was discussed and what the outcomes were or ideally some code to work with.

 `   * DAS1/DAS2 merger`
 `   * DAS writeback`
 `   * Adapting Java DAS client libraries for alignment and PDB file retrieval for clients that dont use BioJava`